jaymcgavren/zyps/README.txt

 	                                     25 by default.
 	    -s, --max-speed [number]         The fastest an object can go.
 500 by default.
-	    -e, --enclosure                  A barrier will keep objects on the screen.
+	    -n, --no-enclosure               Disables the barrier that normally keeps objects on the screen.
-	                                     Enabled by default.
 	    -u, --url [url]                  dRuby URL to run the server on.
 If not defined, one will be selected and printed to STDOUT.